House passes War Powers Resolution in rebuke of Trump's actions against Iran

 The resolution “requires the president to consult with Congress 'in every possible instance' before introducing United States Armed Forces into hostilities."

-The measure also handcuffs Trump when it comes to future strikes.
+The measure also aimed to handcuff Trump when it comes to future strikes.

 The resolution says that “Congress has not authorized the president to use military force against Iran.”
 The measure “directs the president to terminate the use of United States Armed Forces to engage in hostilities in or against Iran or any part of its government or military” unless there is a specific blessing by Congress.

+“The president has the right and duty to protect this nation and our citizens from terrorism.
+That’s what he continues to do, and the world is safer for it,” White House Deputy Press Secretary Hogan Gidley responded.
+“This House resolution tries to undermine the ability of the U.S. Armed Forces to prevent terrorist activity by Iran and its proxies, and attempts to hinder the president’s authority to protect America and our interests in the region from the continued threats.
+These Congressional actions are completely misguided.
+In fact, this ridiculous resolution is just another political move because, under well-established Supreme Court precedent, it’s non-binding and lacks the force of law.”

-The measure was sponsored by freshman Rep. Elissa Slotkin, D-Mich., who is a former CIA analyst and Pentagon official who served in Iraq.
+Freshman Rep. Elissa Slotkin, D-Mich., who is a former CIA analyst and Pentagon official who served in Iraq, sponsored the measure.

 TRUMP: IRAN MISSILES FIRED AT US WERE PAID FOR WITH MONEY RELEASED BY OBAMA ADMINISTRATION